damien-jomedia/Front_End_Best_Practice/README.md

 <h3>Javascript code standards:</h3>

-<p>As a general rule, keep code as human readable as possible, don't write clever code.
+<p>As a general rule keep code as human readable as possible, don't write clever code.
 If your teamates can't read or understand the code you've written then they won't be able to modify or extend features that you have built.
 This will cost your team time, as this feature will have to be refactored.
 Methods and variable names should be clear and code should be well documented with comments.</p>

 <pre>
   /*